flowersinthesand/portal-java/core/README.md

 ### Socket

-The Socket is a physical bidirectional connectivity between the client and the server.
+The Socket is a physical bidirectional connectivity between the client and the server and also where the event occurs.

 * `boolean opened()`